Kyvois/aDVANCEd/README.md

 app.use(
   bearerToken({
     cookie: {
-      signed: true, // if passed true you must pass secret otherwise will throw e
+      signed: true, // if passed true you must pass secret otherwise will throw error
+      secret: 'Y